|Institution Type:||Private not-for-profit|

 |Level of Institution:||Four or more years|

-Looks like there are no "In Three Sentences" reviews for School of the Museum of Fine Arts-Boston.
+Looks like there are no "in 3 Sentences" reviews for School of the Museum of Fine Arts-Boston.

 Have you been to this college?
 Take a moment to create an account with Cappex and tell us your thoughts.
 Rating this school will make you eligible to win the Cappex Reviews Scholarship!

 The mission of the School of the Museum of Fine Arts, Boston is to provide an education in the fine arts for undergraduate and graduate artists—inexperienced and advanced artists of widely ranging age groupings—that is interdisciplinary, self-directed, always evolving.